 - Transportation costs to and from D.C. provided

-- Access to a metro card for commuting expenses provided while in D.C.
+- Access to a metro card for commuting expenses is provided while in D.C.

-- All required office supplies and work materials provided while in D.C.
+- All required office supplies and work materials are provided while in D.C.

 - Option to attend a variety of education-related professional development events